jintobeans/chat-interface-challenge/README.md

 * Express

+* Socket IO

 ## Objectives of the challenge:

-Given: One API endpoint belonging to NYT Books API that returns overview information

-* Build an intuitive and responsive user interface
+Build an intuitive UI for a two-way chat:

-* Avoid using any CSS frameworks

-* Be supported by all modern browsers

-* Include tests for each component
+* Make sure wohen one person is typing, other sees 'typing' indicator

+* Make UI intuitively similar to known chat apps

 * Write code that is as readable as possible